ash-rs/ash/README.md

 ## Example
 You can find the examples [here](https://github.com/MaikKlein/ash/tree/master/examples).
 All examples currently require: the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
-An easy way to get start is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)
+An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)
 ### [Triangle](https://github.com/MaikKlein/ash/blob/master/examples/src/bin/triangle.rs)
 Displays a triangle with vertex colors.
 ```